fbpx

 Nov 22, 2023 - By Hayden Outdoors

 Whether you’ve been hunting most of your life or you’re just out for a walk in the late-fall woods, there’s something magical about spotting those towering whitetail tines.
 Elegant, quick, and agile, whitetail deer provide plenty of hunters with an exciting challenge.
+Many hunters prize these beautiful animals, with a specific goal in mind: to increase the value of their whitetail hunting land.

 Two of those hunters, John Tate and Shad Sheldon, have hunted whitetail throughout much of the country.
 John watched his dad bag a buck in the woods of South Carolina when he was just 6 years old and the love of the hunt grew from there.
 “I was hooked after that and grew up hunting and fishing – doves and trout and bass and deer.”
 It was a passion that led to a job as a cameraman, editor, and producer for Realtree Outdoors on the Outdoor Channel and ESPN2 for many years before John traded in the camera for his real estate license and a position with Hayden Outdoors